flight505/ContextCraft/README.md

 ### macOS
 Download the latest version from the [Releases](https://github.com/flight505/ContextCraft/releases) page.

+You have two options:
-1. Download the latest `ContextCraft-[version]-arm64-mac.dmg`
+1. **DMG Installer (Recommended)**: Download the latest `ContextCraft-[version]-arm64-mac.dmg`
-2. Open the DMG file
+   - Open the DMG file
-3. Drag the ContextCraft app to your Applications folder
+   - Drag the ContextCraft app to your Applications folder
+   - Launch the app from your Applications folder or Launchpad

+2. **ZIP Archive**: Download the latest `ContextCraft-[version]-arm64-mac.zip`
+   - Extract the ZIP file
+   - Move the extracted ContextCraft app to your Applications folder
-4. Launch the app from your Applications folder or Launchpad
+   - Launch the app from your Applications folder or Launchpad

-ContextCraft is now properly signed and notarized with an Apple Developer Certificate, ensuring a smooth installation experience.
+ContextCraft is properly signed and notarized with an Apple Developer Certificate, ensuring a smooth installation experience.
 You should be able to open the application without any security warnings.

 ### Windows
 Download the latest Windows build from the [Releases](https://github.com/flight505/ContextCraft/releases) page.
 You have two options: